kaloyan-marinov/goal-tracker/README.md

 5. start serving the backend application and the frontend application

-    - launch a terminal instance and, in it, issue:
+    - launch a terminal instance and, in it, start a process responsible for serving the backend application:

         ```
         $ source venv/bin/activate
-        (venv) $ FLASK_APP=dev_server flask run
+        (venv) $ FLASK_APP=dev_server.py flask run
-         * Serving Flask app "dev_server"
+         * Serving Flask app "dev_server.py"
          * Environment: production
         WARNING: This is a development server.
 Do not use it in a production deployment.
         Use a production WSGI server instead.
          * Debug mode: off
         goal_tracker/__init__.py - config_name=development
         dev_server.py - app.config['SQLALCHEMY_DATABASE_URI']=<the-value-of-DATABASE_URL-in-your-.env-file>
          * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
         ```

-    - verify that the backend is up and running by issuing:
+        at this point, it is a good idea to verify that the backend is up and running - launch another terminal instance and, in it, issue:
         ```
         $ curl -v localhost:5000/api/v1.0/users
         *   Trying 127.0.0.1...